zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 own multicast group allows
 for flexibility.
 This is especially useful when receivers see very heterogeneous packet loss rates.
-Those receivers that are not seeing packet loss don't need to join the multicast group with the FEC data, and so avoid the overhead of receiving unnecessary FEC packets, for example.
+Those receivers that are not seeing packet loss don\'t need to join the multicast group with the FEC data, and so avoid the overhead of receiving unnecessary FEC packets, for example.